benandlola/Boggle-Solver/README.md

 Points are tallied up based up based on the length of the word and all, which is then printed along with all the words found from a dictionary text file.

 A spellchecker program is included as well to test the hashmap dictionary functionality

+Create the necessary files with 'make' and run the program with ' ./onePlayerBoggle dictionary.txt int' where int is the seed